in the more wooded areas we spot an elk cow

-look at those antlers
+look at those huge antlers

 large bull elk create a huge traffic jam